-3. Documentation must include ALL required elements.

-- a.
-Be on official stationary/letterhead.
+- 3. Documentation must include ALL required elements. - a.
+Be on official stationery/letterhead.
 Should include the signature, typed name, title, professional credentials, and contact information of the evaluator. - b.
-Indicate how long the student has been a patient/client of the evaluator. - c.
+Indicate how long the student has been a patient/client of the evaluator.
+This should be in quantifiable terms (specific number of years, months, etc.). - c.
 Include the diagnosis.
 Should indicate the date diagnosed and the date of the most recent evaluation. - d.
-List of procedures/tests used to determine the diagnosis.
+List the procedures/tests used to determine the diagnosis.
 These will vary by disorder but might include medical evaluations, clinical interviews, cognitive tests, academic fluency tests, and/or rating scales.
 If standardized testing is administered, please include subtest, scale and total scores from all tests administered, as well as an interpretation of the results. - e.
 Describe the functional impact of the diagnosis.
-Common major life activities (walking, breathing, sleeping, seeing, hearing, learning, reading, concentrating, thinking, and communicating and socializing) that might be impacted by the diagnosis in an academic and/or residential setting. - f.
-Anticipated duration of the functional impact.
-Is this a condition that follow-up is needed to reassess functional impact after a period of time?
-Or is functional impact anticipated for the duration of studies at King University? - g.
-Recommended accommodations in an academic environment.
+Common major life activities (walking, breathing, sleeping, seeing, hearing, learning, reading, concentrating, thinking, communicating, and socializing) that might be impacted by the diagnosis in an academic and/or residential setting. - f.
+Indicate the anticipated duration of the functional impact.
+Is this a condition for which follow-up is needed to reassess functional impact after a period of time?
+Or is functional impact anticipated for the duration of the student's studies at King University? - g.
+Recommended accommodations in an academic and/or residential environment.
 This includes indicating how those accommodations would reduce the functional impact of the disability diagnosis. - h.
 Known history of previous accommodations used in an academic or residential environment.